What We Do?

 - Long-term, disciplined, educated investors own active positions and earn active investing premiums.

-Sustainable investors have an edge because they are disciplined and have a long investment horizon.
+Sustainable investors have a potential edge via their discipline and long investment horizon.

 We build active investment strategies designed to help sustainable investors exploit their edge.

-We also maintain four core beliefs the reinforce our mission and make investors more sustainable:
+We maintain core beliefs the reinforce our mission and make investors more sustainable:

 - We believe in Transparency, not black-boxes.
 We are committed to having investors understand what we are doing so they can stick with our systems through thick and thin.